kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 Added in Alpha 1.37:

-4. "should report shared-counter consumption on a partitionable pool": seed the test driver to publish a pool with `sharedCounters` and devices that `consumesCounters`; schedule a pod; assert `counterSets[]` shows the expected `consumed`/`available`.
+4. "should report partition-type availability on a partitionable pool": seed the test driver to publish a pool with `sharedCounters`, `partitionTypeAttribute`, and devices that `consumesCounters`; schedule a pod; assert `partitionSummary[]` shows the expected `total` / `allocatable` per type.
+A parallel case seeds the same pool without `partitionTypeAttribute` and asserts the `counterSets[]` fallback view.
 5. "should report shareable-device aggregate on a consumable pool": seed the test driver with two `allowMultipleAllocations=true` devices; schedule two pods that each consume a slice of capacity